 PRP therapy is still considered a relatively new treatment.
 As such, the clinical studies that have been conducted regarding the effectiveness and longevity of the treatment are inconclusive at this point.
 Even so, one study of 11 patients revealed a significant reduction in hair loss between the first and fourth injection and identified an increase in the average number of follicles per square centimeter on the scalp.
 Additionally, a study of 20 patients deduced that the treatment may have a “positive therapeutic effect” on both male and female pattern hair loss without major negative side effects.

 The US Food and Drug Administration (FDA) has not reviewed PRP as an effective hair loss treatment yet.
 But the therapy option has already established a reputation among cosmetic surgeons, sports medicine physicians, and orthopedic professionals as a viable tool.
-At Colorado Springs Dermatology Clinic, our success rate is in the 90 to 95% success range, which is a very high success rate with tremendous patient satisfaction.
+At Colorado Springs Dermatology Clinic, our success rate is in the 90 to 95 percent success range, which is a very high success rate with tremendous patient satisfaction.

 Is PRP Therapy Right for You?